utah-cs3550-fa24/assignments/hw7.md

 ----------------------------

 The first step is to purchase a domain for your website.
-These cost real money, though the price depends on the domain.
-Typically more popular top-level domains like `.com` and `.ai` cost more, as do short domain names.
+These cost real money; the price depends on the domain.
+Typically, popular top-level domains like `.com` and `.ai` cost more, as do shorter domain names.
 So you probably want to go with a longer domain on a less-popular top-level domain if you want to find a good deal.
 You should be able to purchase a domain you like for under $10, and it's